 Strawberry is a database-oriented music player made for enjoying large music collections.
 It supports all the common audio file formats.
 It has many advanced features like metadata tag editing, album art and song lyric fetching, audio analyzer, equalizer and "scrobbler" support for a variety of services.
-Strawberry started as a fork of the long-dead Clementine music player which was based on Qt4.
+Strawberry started as a fork of the Clementine music player which at the time was based on Qt4.
 Strawberry uses the more modern Qt5 framework for it's graphical interface.
 It is a very good music collection manager and player as of version 0.7.2.

 Features and usability